PrivateSky/tutorial-workspace/README.md

 [tutorial-workspace](https://github.com/PrivateSky/tutorial-workspace) is a basic workspace based on [template-workplace](https://github.com/PrivateSky/template-workspace) and contains the following applications:
 * a simple **todo** application - A simple todo application.
 Included from [ssapp-minimal-app](https://github.com/PrivateSky/ssapp-minimal-app)
-* a **profile** application - An application that display the "profile" of an user.
-Included from [profile-ssapp-prototype](https://github.com/PrivateSky/profile-ssapp-prototype)
 * a simple **"Hello World!
 DSU"** - a small tutorial aiming to show how you can use DSU to save and load data.